 Boromir Bull Terriers ~ New Zealand

-HEALTH ISSUES - Every breed of dog has some health issues to be aware of - even cross breeds!
+HEALTH ISSUES - Every breed of dog has some health issues to be aware of - cross breds potentially have a whole raft of them!
 Pedigree dog breeders who put in a little effort (and ethics) usually have specific knowledge about what is prevalent in their own breed.
 The major things currently checked for in Bull Terriers in New Zealand are...

-UPC levels (by Urinalysis) to check for signs of Bull Terrier Hereditary Nephritis (checked and certified yearly)
+UPC levels (by Urinalysis) to check for signs of Bull Terrier Hereditary Nephritis (checked and certified yearly).
+Take a urine sample along to your check up.

 Luxating patella (checked and certified yearly)